-There is a plethora of education opportunities and virtually every type of professional career from accounting to engineering is represented in the F&B sector along with specialty positions from food scientist to brew master.
+There is an amazing variety of education opportunities and virtually every type of professional career from accounting to engineering and specialty positions from food scientist to brew master.
 There are also positions at all skill levels, in the private and public sectors, at global companies and family businesses, non-profit organizations, academic institutions and more.
-Yet, when it comes to finding suitable talent and encouraging people to consider the industry as a career destination, processors are struggling.

 |January 30||Video submission period opens|